Hiking to the Albert 1er refuge in Chamonix: a complete guide

 For experienced mountaineers, the Albert 1er refuge provides access to magnificent ice and mixed climbing routes:

-If you are not self-sufficient in the high mountains, we recommend that you hire a guide. guide from the Chamonix Guides Company to experience these adventures in complete safety.
+If you are not self-sufficient in the high mountains, we recommend that you hire a guide from the Compagnie des Guides de Chamonix to experience these adventures in complete safety.

 Preparing for your hike to the Albert 1er refuge — our tips